Other crops (descriptive lists)

 Yield averages

-Yields are represented as a percentage of the control varieties.
-With just a small number of trials the five-year average yields are a better guide to variety performance.
-Having said that, the three highest yielding DL varieties in 2023 were Juliet (114%) and Bingo (110%) and Bliss (105%) which are also the highest yielding on the five-year averages (108%, 107% and 106% respectively).
-Ineke, Octal and Buffalo are all on 102% on the five-year average, through Ineke (97%) and Buffalo (99%) had a poor year in 2023.
-In contrast Daniel, 98% on the five-year average, had a very good 2023 (105%).
+Yields are represented as a percentage of the control varieties (Bingo, Batsman and Abacus).
+With such a small number of trials the five-year average yields are a better guide to variety performance than the 2024 yields.
+Having said that, the three highest yielding DL varieties in 2024 were Buffalo (117%) Bingo (113%) and Juliet (110%).
+Though Juliet is highest yielding on the five-year average (110%), with Bingo on 109% and Skylark on 108%.
+Buffalo and Bliss (103%) are next highest yielding on the five-year averages.
+Riches and Gilbert, two high ALA varieties are on 97% and 94% respectively on the five-year mean.

 Spring oilseed rape